 Small business owners have the freedom to choose the method in which the insurance premiums will be paid: Annually, semi-annually, quarterly, or monthly.
 And also to decide between three separate funding methods for accepting Disability Buy-Out Insurance proceeds (1) Lump Sum; (2) Monthly payment; or (3) Down Payment.

 As a small business owner, you most likely already have a buy-sell agreement.
-Check with with your business advisors and evaluate the agreement to confirm that it incorporates a disability buy-out and that your agreement is effectively funded with disability buy-out insurance.
+Check with your business advisors and evaluate the agreement to confirm that it incorporates a disability buy-out and that your agreement is effectively funded with disability buy-out insurance.